dotless-de/vagrant-vbguest/Readme.md

 # vagrant-vbguest

-*vagrant-vbguest* is a [Vagrant](http://vagrantup.com) plugin wich automatically installes the host's VirtualBox Guest Additions on the guest system.
+*vagrant-vbguest* is a [Vagrant](http://vagrantup.com) plugin which automatically installs the host's VirtualBox Guest Additions on the guest system.

 ## Installation

 Requires vagrant 0.9.4 or later (including 1.0)
-Since vagrant v1.0.0 the prefered installation method for vagrant is using the provided packages or installers.
+Since vagrant v1.0.0 the preferred installation method for vagrant is using the provided packages or installers.
 If you installed vagrant that way, you need to use vagrant's gem wrapper:

     vagrant gem install vagrant-vbguest